Associate Professor of English

-- Board Member, ICI: Issues in Critical Investigation: The African Diaspora, Dr. Hotense Spillers, Vanderbilt University, www.vanderbilt.edu/ICI, November 2008
+- Appointed Board Member, ICI: Issues in Critical Investigation: The African Diaspora, Dr. Hortense Spillers, Vanderbilt University, www.vanderbilt.edu/ICI, November 2008

-- Editor-in-Chief, Review of International American Studies, March 2010
+- Appointed Editor-in-Chief, Review of International American Studies, March 2010

-- Executive Council, International Association of American Studies, January 2006
+- Elected to the Executive Council, International Association of American Studies, July 2013

 260 Decio Faculty Hall